MindChirp/tdt4250-emf/README.md

 - How patterns of tiles should be interpreted
 - Pipelines for evaluating legal moves and applying effects

-Instead of implementing game logic by hand, users compose rules by connecting filters, transitions, and patterns.
+Instead of implementing all game logic by hand, users compose rules by connecting filters, transitions, and patterns.
 These models are then interpreted by a runtime engine that executes moves, updates tile states, evaluates patterns, and determines when a game has been won.

 This approach follows a typical model-driven engineering workflow: